 See how often graders or groups are replacing tickets.
 To dig further into the reasons why, you can check out the Ticket Replacement Reasons Report!

 This report helps you compare how many tickets have been graded this week compared to the prior week, split out by grader.
 “Current Week” means the Monday - Sunday of the week you are in.
 Previous week would mean the previous Monday - Sunday to that.
 Therefore, if you are looking at this report on a Tuesday, “Current Week” would only show you data for Monday and Tuesday, whereas “Previous Week” would be showing you data for the previous full calendar week (Monday to Sunday).

-Note that this chart will completely ignore the date and time interval filters as it will always report on the current and previous week.
+Note that this chart will completely ignore the date and time interval filters as it will always report on the current and previous week (reported as date).
 However, you can filter to certain rubrics or groups and this report will take those filters into account.

 Tip: you can toggle the dots next to “current week” and “previous week” to dictate whether you want to see both or only one of the time frames on the chart.

 This section gives you a brief summary of your appeals workflow to help you understand which graders, rubrics, and criteria are getting appealed the most and how many of those appeals were valid and resulted in the appeal being approved.
 If you perform Grader QA, you will also be able to see the average general Grader QA Alignment score for that grader.

 To dig further into appeals, check out the Appeals Dashboard! (you can find it under the same "Dashboards" section in Reporting)